glennklockwood/limelead/content/data-intensive/storage/object-storage.md

 can do with an object store:

 * PUT creates a new object and fills it with data.
-  * There is no way to modify data within an existing object as a result, so all objects within an object store are said to be _immutable_.
+  * There is no way to modify data within an existing object (or "modify in place") as a result, so all objects within an object store are said to be _immutable_.
   * When a new object is created, the object store returns its unique object id.
 This is usually a UUID that has no intrinsic meaning like a filename would.